Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-The second post-hoc analysis concerned prediction error, which we measured as $\lvert{a - u_a}\rvert$, the absolute difference between the apartment's actual price $a$, and the participant's prediction of the apartment's price, $u_a$.
-Figure~\ref{fig:exp1_prediction_error} shows that on apartments with a normal configuration, participants in the primary conditions had higher average error than the model itself, but fared better than those in the baseline condition ($t(1245) = 15.28$, $p < 0.001$ for the comparison of the baseline with the four primary conditions), indicating that the use of a model is highly advantageous in this setting.
-On the other hand, participants' prediction error on apartment 11 revealed a reversed pattern: participants in the primary conditions had lower prediction error than the model but higher prediction error than those in the baseline condition ($t(1245) = -7.99$, $p < 0.001$).
-Having a model helped for typical apartments but was detrimental on an apartment with an unusual configuration for which the model made a highly inaccurate prediction.
-Transparency further hampered participants' prediction quality: participants who were shown a clear model made worse predictions of the apartment's selling price than those who were shown a black-box model ($F(1,994) = 31.98$, $p < 0.001$ for the main effect of model transparency under a two-way ANOVA).
+As shown in Figure~\ref{fig:exp1_prediction_error}, we also found that for the apartments with typical configurations, participants assigned to the four primary experimental conditions had, on average, higher prediction errors than the model, but lower prediction errors than participants assigned to the baseline condition ($t\left(1245\right) = 15.28$, $p < 0.001$ for the comparison of the baseline condition with the four primary experimental conditions), suggesting that using a model was advantageous.
+In contrast, participants' prediction errors for apartment 11 revealed the opposite pattern: participants assigned to the four primary experimental conditions had, on average, lower prediction errors than the model but higher prediction errors than participants assigned to the baseline condition ($t\left(1245\right) = -7.99$, $p < 0.001$).
+Using the model helped participants more accurately predict the selling prices of the apartments with typical configurations, but hindered them when predicting the selling price of an apartment with an unusual configuration for which the model had made a sizable mistake.

+Additionally, we found that using a clear model further hampered participants when making their own predictions about apartment 11's selling price: participants who were shown a clear model made, on average, less accurate predictions compared to participants who were shown a black-box model ($F\left(1,994\right) = 31.98$, $p < 0.001$ for the main effect of the transparency of the model under a two-way ANOVA).

-As predicted, we found that participants who were shown a clear model with a small number of features were better able to simulate the model's predictions.
-However, we did not find that they followed the model's predictions more closely when it would have been beneficial to do so.
-We also found that, contrary to intuition, participants who were shown a clear model were less able to correct the model when it made a mistake.
-Finally, we found no meaningful difference in prediction error between the four primary conditions.
-We found that participants who had the help of a model were more accurate than those in the baseline condition who did not.
-Having a model mattered but participants would have been better off simply following the model, on average, than adjusting its predictions.
+To summarize, as hypothesized, we found that participants who were shown the clear, two-feature model could better simulate the model's predictions.
+However, we did not find that they followed its predictions more closely when it would have been beneficial for them to do so.
+We also found that, contrary to our intuition, participants who were shown a clear model were less able to detect and correct for the model's sizable mistakes on unusual data points.
+Finally, we found no differences in participants' prediction errors between the four primary experimental conditions.
+We also found that that using a model is advantageous, but that participants would have been better off (i.e., had lower prediction errors) had they followed the model's predictions for the apartments with typical configurations.